mansour-ameri/apsis/README.md

 PUT /v1/counters/{counter_name}
 ````

-in all cases backend will create UUID as a unique identifier for each counter.
+in Post method backend will create UUID as a unique identifier for each counter.